npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 ### Tales from the design studio
 Grab a fistful of twenty-sided dice; it's time for some roleplaying!
 We're playing a game of _Designers & Deadlines_; a captivating way for people who enjoy arguing about 'long shadows' and 'skeuomorphs' to spend an afternoon.

 **DUNGEON MASTER:** Our heroes are a Level 99 Hovering Art Director, and a Level 2 Junior Designer.
 The setting: a design studio.
-The walls appear to be made of exposed brick; clearly geographically placing us in Shoreditch or Williamsburg or The Mission or Silver Lake or Kreuzberg or Hawthorne or Fitzroy or Vesterbro or Södermalm or…
+The walls appear to be made of exposed brick; clearly geographically placing us in Shoreditch or Williamsburg or The Mission or Kreuzberg or Södermalm or…

 **HOVERING ART DIRECTOR:** this could be anywhere.